-Every year, we designate two bad weather days on our school calendar.
-If the district closes during the winter season, those days are used to make up missed school and work.
-Please take both dates into consideration when planning activities.
+Every year, we designate at least one bad weather day on our school calendar.
+If the district closes during the winter season, this day is used to make up missed school and work.
+Please take this date into consideration when planning activities.

 A Day or B Day?

 How do high school students know which day to prepare for upon returning to school after missing days?
 The block schedule calendar is set at the beginning of the year and is not altered when a day is missed due to bad weather.